AVTpepper/Tic-Tac-Toe/README.md

     From line 40, column 3; to line 40, column 18
     button>↩  <h2 id="result"></h2>↩
     ```
-    - The warning was fixed immediatley by chancing the h2 element to a span element.
+    - The warning was fixed immediately by chancing the h2 element to a span element.

 - __CSS__
-    - - First time running the HTML through the [W3B validator](https://validator.w3.org/css-validator/) no erros and no warnings were found.
+    - - First time running the HTML through the [W3B validator](https://validator.w3.org/css-validator/) no errors and no warnings were found.
 ---
 ## __Deployment__